529022366/Rblog/README.md

 # Rblog
-This is a blog for info201.
+This is a blog guide about how to make a us map with color indication.
+Link to webpage: